-There are three [3] items being presented to Council's meeting of 10 December 2018 for signing and sealing as follows:
+There are six [6] items being presented to Council's meeting of 10 December 2018 for signing and sealing as follows:

 - 1. A letter of recognition to Licin Tanto, Community Services for 10 years of service to the City of Greater Dandenong. - 2.
-A letter of recognition to Wendy Phillips, Community Services for 30 years of service to the City of Greater Dandenong; and - 3.
-A letter of recognition to Melanie Morrall, Community Services for 10 years of service to the City of Greater Dandenong.
+A letter of recognition to Wendy Phillips, Community Services for 30 years of service to the City of Greater Dandenong; - 3.
+A letter of recognition to Melanie Morrall, Community Services for 10 years of service to the City of Greater Dandenong; - 4.
+A Deed of Novation between the Greater Dandenong City Council and Chefscene Catering Pty Ltd relating to Novation of Contract 1617-94 Catering Services; - 5.
+A letter of recognition to Clancy Philippe, Engineering Services for 20 years of service to the City of Greater Dandenong; and - 6.
+A letter of recognition to Anthony Clarke, Community Services for 30 years of service to the City of Greater Dandenong.